stefaneg/hgop2015/hgop-docs/day8.md

 ![Jenkins Screenshot](./jenkins_screenshot.png "Jenkins screenshot")

+The Acceptance Stage should run deployment to your test server and API acceptance tests against that server.
+It must fail (show as red) if either fails.

 - Hint: Use "Build after other projects are built" to get build items to chain like this.